 Trust us we’ve been there.
 On one hand, you feel that buying travel insurance is going to take a huge chunk out of the spending money that you’ve worked so hard to save for your trip.
 Justifying not taking out backpacker insurance with lines like, “It’s money spent just in case something bad happens.”, or “The places I’m visiting will have cheap medical care anyway.” and living with a positive nothing-bad-will-ever-happen-to-me attitude while on the road.

-This can end in disaster because there is unfortunately, the other hand, that big huge negative “what if” frantically waving other hand.
+This can end in disaster because there is, unfortunately, the other hand, that big huge negative “what if” frantically waving other hand.
 Heaven forbid that something does go wrong and you have to be medically evacuated to your home country, will your backpacker budget allow for that?
-With evacuation averaging at roughly $20,000 in most countries – definitely not!
+With medical evacuation averaging roughly $20,000 in most countries – definitely not!

 Or, how about if you’re hospitalised in a country with expensive medical care and you can’t afford to pay huge hospital bills because you didn’t take out travel insurance for Australia or the USA?
 That will obliterate your spending money compared with buying backpacker travel insurance before you go and you certainly don’t want your family back home to be hit with huge costs just because you didn’t take out travel insurance.
 Even in cheaper countries, medical bills can add up quickly – take it from us, it’s happened to us!